-- 2.3.4.1 The width $w_1$ of a partial-width notch on the tension or compression face of a bending member shall not exceed one-third the breadth b of the member.
-The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using the net cross section of the member at the notch. - 2.3.4.2 A partial-width notch on the lateral face of a bending member shall have width $w_2$ no greater than d/4.
-The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using the net cross section of the member at the notch. - 2.3.4.3 A partial-width notch extending from the compression face down the lateral face of a bending member shall have a width $w_3$ not exceeding b/4.
-The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using an effective rectangular cross section consisting of the depth of the member and the net breadth $b_n$ of the member at the notch.
-If the clear distance between such notches on opposing faces of the member exceeds 6b, the notches shall be regarded as occurring at different cross sections (see Figure 2B-a).
-If the clear distance between notches on opposing faces of the member is less than 6b, the notches shall be regarded as occurring at the same cross section location (see Figure 2B-b)
+- 2.3.4.1 The width w_1 of a partial-width notch on the tension or compression face of a bending member shall not exceed one-third the breadth b of the member.
+The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using the net cross section of the member at the notch. - 2.3.4.2 A partial-width notch on the side of a bending member shall have width w_2 no greater than d/2 and the notch shall lie within the middle half of the depth of the member.
+The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using the net cross section of the member at the notch. - 2.3.4.3 A partial-width notch extending from the compression face down the side of a bending member shall have a width w_3 not exceeding b/4.
+The flexural and shear capacities of the member shall be determined by the principles of engineering mechanics using the net cross sectional dimensions.
+If the clear distance parallel to grain between such notches on opposing sides of the member exceeds 6b, the notches shall be regarded as occurring at different cross sections.
+If the clear distance parallel to grain between notches on opposing sides of the member is less than 6b, the notches shall be regarded as occurring at the same cross section location.
+The clear distance parallel to grain between notches on the same side shall not be less than 6b.